ganainy/raspberrypi-captive-portal/rpi-setup.md

 sudo apt update
 sudo apt upgrade
 sudo apt install -y iptables iptables-persistent dnsmasq tcpdump nodejs npm

+> **Troubleshooting Note:** If your Raspberry Pi does not have internet access after connecting the Ethernet cable, check the network adapter settings on the machine providing the internet connection (e.g., your laptop).
+Ensure that internet connection sharing is enabled for the Ethernet adapter connected to the Pi.
 ```
 ---
 ## Step 2: Configure `dnsmasq`